 If your financial and estate plans are not carefully coordinated, there may not be enough cash to fund your objectives.
 An appropriately-funded estate plan can meet all of your people-planning objectives and provide liquidity for estate taxes (and business debts).
 Life insurance, owned in the proper amount, type and manner, may be effectively used to fund such money matters.

 If you are a business owner, you need to face the fact that at some time you are going to have to leave your business, either voluntarily or involuntarily as a result of death or incapacity.
-If the continuity of your business is a priority, we can help you plan for that eventuality.
+If the continuity of your business is a priority, our lawyers can help you plan for that eventuality.
 Call (713) 522-9220 to schedule a complimentary consultation today!